aayushmishra52/prompt_generator/README.md

 # Prompt Generator Website

-This project is a clone of the Prompt Cowboy website (https://www.promptcowboy.ai/), a tool for generating AI prompts for various platforms like ChatGPT, Midjourney, DALL-E, and Stable Diffusion.
+a tool for generating AI prompts for various platforms like ChatGPT, Midjourney, DALL-E, and Stable Diffusion.

 ## Features